Our business is our home. Reservations are required prior to your arrival.

 No. We do not provide transportation of any sort to/from our location.
 We strongly suggest you rent your own vehicle for getting around the Fairbanks area.
 This will be most affordable and provide you with the greatest level of freedom.
 Taxis and other ride-sharing companies are generally very expensive and unreliable for getting to our location.

 We are located 45 scenic minutes drive northwest of Fairbanks.
 More drive times are listed below.
 Please do not arrive to our location more than 15 minutes early or 15 minutes late for your tour (that’s a 30 minute window).
 When you take a tour with us, you are visiting our home.
 When we are not running tours we are doing chores, eating meals, or spending time with our loved ones.
 Please respect our privacy by arriving at your scheduled tour time only.

 Fairbanks: 45 minutes.
 North Pole: 1 hour.
 Cleary Summit: 1 hour, 15 minutes. .Chena Hot Springs: 2 hours.
 Denali National Park: 3 hours.

 Most of the time a small, compact car can make the trip up here just fine, but not always… In winter, a snow or ice storm may force us to cancel tours, or restrict our tours to only those visitors with all-wheel drive, four-wheel drive or properly-equipped front-wheel drive vehicles (snow tires).
 Even during spring, summer and fall, our roads can be wet, muddy and bumpy.
 A four-wheel drive or all-wheel drive vehicle offers an extra level of safety and comfort in all seasons.
-From May 1 – early September you can rent a truck from us!
-We also suggest using Alaska Auto Rental for all of your rental needs.
+We suggest using Alaska Auto Rental for all of your rental needs.